PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 Run this command to see the summary statistics: `nsys stats myprofile.qdrep`.
 To view the help for profiling: `nsys --help profile`

 Note that `nsight-sys` does not exist for Traverse.
+You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # Nsight Compute for GPU Kernel Profiling (Adroit or Traverse but not TigerGPU)